LaDainian Tomlinson: 2007 season

 Tomlinson was involved in a pair of sideline incidents with Rivers over the course of the season.
-In an early-season loss to the Packers, the two appeared to argue on the sideline; Tomlinson dismissed the interaction as "competitive talk".
+In an early-season loss to the Green Bay Packers, the two appeared to argue on the sideline; Tomlinson dismissed the interaction as "competitive talk".
 Later, during the overtime win in Tennessee, Tomlinson got up and walked away immediately after Rivers sat near to him on the bench.
 Both players downplayed the incident, with Tomlinson explaining that he had left because he had just finished a conversation with Neal.

 While Tomlinson's rushing statistics of 1,474 yards and 15 touchdowns were both well short of his 2006 performances, he still led the league in both areas, and became the first player since Edgerrin James in 1999 and 2000 to win back-to-back rushing titles.
-During the year, Tomlinson became the 23rd player to reach 10,000 rushing yards in NFL history, as well as the fourth fastest, while his career-opening streak of seven consecutive seasons with at least 1,200 rushing yards had previously been achieved only by Eric Dickerson.
+During that year, Tomlinson became the 23rd player to reach 10,000 rushing yards in NFL history, as well as the fourth fastest, while his career-opening streak of seven consecutive seasons with at least 1,200 rushing yards had previously been achieved only by Eric Dickerson.
 With 60 receptions for a further 475 yards and 3 touchdowns, Tomlinson ranked second in the NFL for both yards from scrimmage (1,949) and total touchdowns (18).
 He had zero fumbles for the first time in his career, despite a league-high 375 touches.
 Tomlinson was nominated for his fifth and final Pro Bowl and, unanimously, his third and final AP 1st-Team All-Pro squad.
 He was also awarded the Bart Starr Award for his work on and off the field.

-Tomlinson had 21 carries for 42 rushing yards and a rushing touchdown and caught three passes for 19 receiving yards in the Chargers' 17–6 Wild Card Round victory over the Titans.
+Tomlinson had 21 carries for 42 rushing yards and a rushing touchdown and caught three passes for 19 receiving yards in the Chargers' 17–6 Wild Card Round victory over the Tennessee Titans.
 He scored his touchdown on fourth and goal with San Diego leading 10–6 in the final quarter, leaping over the pile and reaching across the goal line.
 It was the Chargers' first playoff win since the 1994 AFC Championship Game, and the first of Tomlinson's career.
 He said of the result, "It didn't come easy, but I tell you, I'm just happy to get that first one."
-The following week, Tomlinson carried seven times for 28 rushing yards and caught a 20-yard pass, before injuring his knee and leaving the game in the second quarter of the Chargers 28–24 Divisional Round win at the Indianapolis Colts.
+The following week, Tomlinson carried seven times for 28 rushing yards and caught a 20-yard pass, before injuring his knee and leaving the game in the second quarter of the Chargers 28–24 Divisional Round win against the Indianapolis Colts.
 The injury proved to be a medial collateral ligament (MCL) sprain.